filimon-danopoulos/filimon-danopoulos.github.io/released/2014-11-15_Metasploitable-2.md

 This is a follow up of my last post on hacking that can be read [here](https://filimon-danopoulos.github.io/posts/2014-11-12_Metasploitable-1.html).
 This time I will try my hands on the next service running on port 22.
 During this exercise I searched the web a bit and found numerous guides on how to hack the Metasploitable machine.
-Since I want the excitement of finding something my self I have not read any post on the subject and I will not do that either.
+Since I want the excitement of finding something my self I have not read any post on the subject.
 This means I might very well find sub-optimal solutions for some problems, deal with it!

-Oh and just to clear, this will be long post!

 ## The target

-I will again target the same Metasploitable VM under the exact same circumstances as last time.
+I will target the same Metasploitable VM under the exact same circumstances as last time.
 Running on port 22 it has (from the previous `nmap` scan tar I saved to the file `target`):

 22/tcp open  ssh     OpenSSH 4.7p1 Debian 8ubuntu1 (protocol 2.0)